antonva/Dorfl/README.md

-Ircstream
+Dorfl
 =========
+>"we can rebake him, we have the pottery."

-A modular irc bot to serve as a bridge between Obscene and Twitch.tv chat.
+A modular irc bot written in javascript using node.js.

 Dependencies:
 -------------